james-sciortino/ise-teams-bot/ise-readme.md

 *Note: Inactive Sessions are not listed!*
 #### Response
-* This output displays all of the **active endpointsessions** within an ISE deployment.
+* This output displays all of the **active endpoint sessions** within an ISE deployment.
 This ISE deployment only has 5 Active endpoint sessions.

 ```console
 <activeSessionList noOfActiveSession="5">